The Da Vinci Code (film): Critical response

-Michael Medved gave the film a negative review, citing it as an attack on religion.
+The film was poorly received at the Cannes Film Festival, where it debuted.
+Michael Medved gave the film a negative review, calling it an attack on religion.
 Anthony Lane of The New Yorker addressed the concerns of Catholics in his film review, stating that the film "is self-evident, spirit-lowering tripe that could not conceivably cause a single member of the flock to turn aside from the faith".
 In his Movie Guide, Leonard Maltin called the film "a letdown in every respect".
 Director Howard noted that the overwhelmingly negative reviews were "frustrating" to him.

 Conversely, Roger Ebert of the Chicago Sun-Times (who had spoken very negatively of the novel) gave the film three out of four stars, writing, "The movie works; it's involving, intriguing and constantly seems on the edge of startling revelations."
 Of the storyline, he also commented, "Yes, the plot is absurd, but then most movie plots are absurd.
 That's what we pay to see."
 Lawrence Toppman of The Charlotte Observer, who also liked the film, gave it three and a half out of four stars and noted, "unlike most Hollywood blockbusters, this one assumes audience members will be smart".

 Although many critics gave mixed to negative reviews of the film, critics praised the performances of McKellen as well as Bettany.

 On the "Worst Movies of 2006" episode of the television show Ebert & Roeper (January 13, 2007), guest critic Michael Phillips (sitting in for the recovering Roger Ebert) listed the film at No. 2.
 The film earned a Razzie Award nomination for Ron Howard as Worst Director but lost to M. Night Shyamalan for Lady in the Water.